ksalzke/delegation-omnifocus-plugin/README.md

 This plug-in contains the following two actions:

 ## Waiting For
-This action can be run on one or more selected tasks and creates a new task after the selected task(s) whose:
+This action can be run on one or more selected tasks.
+For each task, it:

+1. Runs the actions configured in the configuration file (under `functionsForOriginalTaskBeforeWaiting`).
+By default, this runs the [`customComplete` function in the 'Custom Complete' library](https://github.com/ksalzke/custom-complete-omnifocus-plugin/blob/master/Resources/customCompleteLib.js) of my [Custom Complete OmniFocus Plugin](https://github.com/ksalzke/custom-complete-omnifocus-plugin), or, if that is not installed, simply marks the task as complete.
+2. Creates a new task after the selected task(s) whose:
    * name is the same as the original task's name, but with `Waiting for: ` prepended
    * tag is the `waitingTag` specified in the configuration file (currently this is `Activity Type: ⏳ Waiting` by default.

 Note that any project tags will also be inherited, unless they are specified as `uninheritedTags` in the configuration file.